2 41 polytope: Visualizations

 Shown in 3D projection using the basis vectors [u,v,w] giving H3 symmetry:

 The 2160 projected 2_{41} polytope vertices are sorted and tallied by their 3D norm generating the increasingly transparent hulls for each set of tallied norms.

 The overlapping vertices are color coded by overlap count.
 Also shown is a list of each hull group, the normed distance from the origin, and the number of vertices in the group.

 The 2160 projected 2_{41} polytope projected to 3D (as above) with each normed hull group listed individually with vertex counts.
-Notice the last two outer hulls are a combination of two overlapped Icosahedrons (24) and a Icosidodecahedron (30).
+The last two outer hulls are a combination of two overlapped icosahedrons (24) and an icosidodecahedron (30).